artefactual/atom-docs/user-manual/access-content/browse.rst

    :width: 80%
    :alt: View of browsing archival descriptions

+When arriving on the :term:`archival description` browse page, a :term:`top-level description filter` is engaged by default, meaning that all results shown are :term:`parents <parent record>` with or without children, but without any higher levels of description above them in the hierarchy.
+Users can disengage this filter by either clicking the **X** on the "Only top-level descriptions" :term:`filter tag` at the top of the results, or by changing the :term:`radio button` settings on the top-level description filter in the left-hand :term:`facet filter` sidebar, above the levels of description facet.

-This browse screen shows all :term:`archival descriptions <archival description>` regardless of the :term:`level of description`.
-The automatic sort is alphabetic by default for public users, but users can change the sort to most recently updated, or by reference code, using the :ref:`sort button <recurring-sort-button>` located at the top-right of the page above the results.
+The automatic sort is alphabetic by default for public users, but users can also change the sort to most recently updated, or by reference code, using the :ref:`sort button <recurring-sort-button>` located at the top-right of the page above the results.